Why is My Pig Losing Hair? Identify, Diagnose, Treat Causes

 With any animal husbandry, you want to interact with your pig as much as possible to get their trust.
 Keep an eye on their living space and well-being.
 This is the best way to eliminate any issues before having a vast infestation or life-threatening situation on your hands.

-Make sure to clean their pen out and give them fresh bedding to keep any bugs at a minimum, and have yourself a deep clean routine where you clean everything out and spray with Permethrin and dusting with DE.
+Make sure to clean their pen out and give them fresh bedding to keep any bugs at a minimum, and have yourself a deep clean routine where you clean everything out and spray with Permethrin and dust with DE.

-If you can move their pen to a new area that you have already treated, moving your pigs from pen to pen or having pasture-raised pigs will help keep the bugs at a minimum.
+If you can move their pen to a new area you have already treated, moving your pigs from pen to pen or having pasture-raised pigs will help keep the bugs at a minimum.

 Conclusion

-Now that you can determine if your pig is going through a seasonal shed or something more serious might occur.
+Now that you can determine if your pig is going through a seasonal shed or if something more serious might occur.
 If you keep up with proper nutrition and good animal husbandry, then most of these things can be prevented or taken care of without a vet’s visit.
 If you feel like it could be something serious, there is no harm in calling your local vet.